-Ms. Stretch has experience developing mining and agriculture projects in Canada, South

-America, Europe and Asia.
-She was previously the Chief Operating Officer and partner of a Canadian investment firm which had one billion dollars in assets under management and focused on managing resource oriented investment funds.
-Ms. Stretch is currently the audit committee chair of a TSX Venture Exchange ("TSX-V") listed company engaged in the acquisition and development of mineral properties in Spain and Brazil.
-Ms. Stretch is also the audit committee chair of a TSX-V listed company that provides data analytics services and was previously the audit committee chair of a TSX listed mining company that is currently developing a gold mine in Brazil.
+Ms. Stretch has experience developing mining and agriculture projects in Canada, South America, Europe and Asia.
+She is the Chief Commercial Officer of Aguia Resources Limited, an ASX and TSX Venture listed company developing phosphate and copper assets in Brazil.
+Ms. Stretch was previously a partner and the Chief Operating Officer of a Canadian investment firm which had \$1 billion in assets under management and focused on managing resource-oriented investment funds.
+Ms. Stretch is currently the audit committee chair of a TSX-V listed company engaged in the acquisition and development of mineral properties in Spain and the audit committee chair of a TSX-V listed company that provides data analytics services.
 Ms. Stretch has a Bachelor of Economics from the University of Western Ontario and a Masters of Business Administration from York University.

-Graham C. Thody, 67
+Graham C. Thody, 68